Mehatab/Kotlin-Course/docs/tutorials/create-library-js.md

----
-type: tutorial
-layout: tutorial
-title:  "Creating Kotlin/JavaScript library with IntelliJ IDEA"
-description: "This tutorials walks us through creating a simple Kotlin/JavaScript library using IntelliJ IDEA."
-authors:
-date:
-showAuthorInfo: false
----
-### Setting up the environment
+# Setting up the environment
 The tutorial works with IntelliJ IDEA Community Edition as well as IntelliJ IDEA Ultimate.
 For best experience developing Kotlin/JavaScript applications, we recommend using IntelliJ IDEA Ultimate, which includes the JavaScript debugger and other JavaScript support features.